lklslel/CVUI-DEMO/README.md

 This final step demonstrates a **UI ↔ Data ↔ UI cycle** — similar to modern frameworks — but implemented entirely on a canvas.

 ## Live Demo
-If you enable GitHub Pages for this repository, you can view the final demo here (replace `username` with your GitHub ID):
+If you enable GitHub Pages for this repository, you can view the final demo here

 ```
 https://lklslel.github.io/cvui-demo/